Daxrajsinh/Pet-Mart_SPRING-BOOT/README.md

-# Online Pet Shop - Spring Boot Project
+# Pet-Mart, an Online Pet Shop - Spring Boot Project

-Welcome to the Online Pet Shop, a Spring Boot project where users can explore and purchase pets.
+Welcome to the "Pet-Mart", an Online Pet Shop, a Spring Boot project where users can explore and purchase pets.

 ## Features